 A keyword optimization process is meant to improve the choice of keywords used in an app’s metadata.
 It generally includes an extensive keyword research and analysis.
 The final choice of which keywords to actually use in the app's metadata will depend on a number of factors like volume, chance, relevance etc.

-The keyword picking tool on AppTweak is meant to provide users with a large pool of keyword.
+The keyword picking tool on AppTweak is meant to provide users with a large pool of keywords.
 The goal is for the users to get many ideas of types of keywords potentially relevant to his/her app to add to their analysis, in order to make the best possible choice.

 The keyword research process is meant to improve the quality of your keyword research, in order to make sure that your analysis is as complete as possible and that you target the best possible keywords for you app.